psy0rz/zfs_autobackup/README.md

 * Uses zfs-holds on important snapshots so they cant be accidentally destroyed.
 * Automatic resuming of failed transfers.
 * Can continue from existing common snapshots. (e.g. easy migration)
-* Gracefully handles destroyed datasets on source.
+* Gracefully handles datasets that no longer exist on source.
 * Easy installation:
   * Just install zfs-autobackup via pip, or download it manually.
   * Only needs to be installed on one side.